OverfittedPenguin/TFG_Campillo_Abimael/README.md

 *August 2025* - Research and familiarisation with the mathematical formulation of the Optimal Control problem.

-*September 2025* - First wording of the thesis project and start of the source code.
+*September 2025* -Benchmarking and thesis wording.

+*October 2025* - Project charter.

 # RELEASES
 TBD